Skip to content

 • Path: kimi_cli.tools.file:ReadFile

-• Description: Read file content.
-Supports text, image, and video files.
-For text files, max 1000 lines per read, max 2000 characters per line; for image/video files, max 80MB.
+• Description: Read text file content.
+Max 1000 lines per read, max 2000 characters per line.
 Files outside working directory require absolute paths.
+Every read returns the total number of lines in the file.

 ParameterTypeDescription